cynthialmy/cynthialmy.github.io/_posts/2023-10-21-my-project-list.md

 ## Connecting for a Data-Driven Future

 My projects reflect my commitment to transforming data into accessible, engaging, and informative insights.
-If they spark inspiration, curiosity, or ideas for collaboration, I invite you to reach out, explore further, or exchange thoughts.

 Feel free to [contact me](mailto:cynthiamengyuanli@gmail.com) for deeper conversations, collaborative ventures, or simply to brainstorm ideas.
 Here's to a future where our paths may cross in the pursuit of data-driven innovation!